 The program features many components to support and even soften Trintellix tapering.
 Some of these include testing for accumulations of neurotoxins, removal of these toxic substances through gentle cleansing methods, testing for and correcting vitamin and mineral deficiencies, low-temperature sauna, comforting mineral baths, refreshing foot baths, therapeutic massage, mild trainer-led exercise, yoga, meditation, nebulized glutathione treatments, bentonite clay packs, acupuncture, acupressure, colonics, and many other gentle adjunctive procedures that are designed to considerably ease the Trintellix tapering process.
 Done in this way, Trintellix tapering can be surprisingly mild and easy to tolerate.

 Counseling is also offered, along with life coaching, that can help a person regain balance and renewed positive energy for life.
-Equine-assisted therapy, music and art therapy are also offered and are very popular with our clients.
+Equine-assisted therapy, music therapy, and art therapy are also offered and are very popular with our clients.